Assets of community value

 Nominations for assets of community value in Brighton & Hove

-Download the lists of nominations below.
-There are separate lists for successful and unsuccessful nominations.
-We will update the relevant list whenever a nomination is accepted or rejected.
+There are separate lists for successful nominations and those pending decision, and unsuccessful nominations.
+We'll update the relevant list whenever a nomination is accepted or rejected.
+We will also update the list by removing ACVs after a 5 year period, as required by section 87(3) of the Localism Act.

-- List of assets of community value (PDF 610kb)
+- list of assets of community value and those pending decision

-- List of land nominated by unsuccessful community nominations (PDF 42KB)
+- list of land nominated by unsuccessful community nominations

 Pubs as assets of community value